 As a college student, you’ll have to create a balance between work and play, apply for internships and jobs, and manage your budget along with many other “adult” responsibilities.
 But, being happy should be on your to-do list, too!
 “Don’t let college stress wreck your health; make time for exercise you enjoy and mindfulness—whether meditation or just quiet ‘you’ time.
 Remember, self-care is not selfish.”

 In life, communication is key.
 Don’t bottle things up and then explode.
 Instead, share when something’s bothering you.
 Talk to your friends, your RA/RM or a counselor if you’re feeling anxious or depressed.
 Stay in touch with family members and friends you can confide in.

 You may become best friends with your roommate, you may not.
 You’re not stuck with them all four years.
 Branch out, make friends in class, at work, or by joining a club.
 If you’re feeling lost, volunteer.
 Giving back is a great way to meet people with similar values and goals, and get perspective on life.

 This is your time—your time to explore, to learn and to shine.
 Trust yourself, work hard, and take a few leaps of faith.
 Revel in your college experience.
 Treasure every precious moment—and remember them on the hard days.
 You’ve got this.

-Virginia Womens’ Center, Dr. Jefferson and her team of nurse practitioners at our Short Pump location have a passion for helping teens navigate life.
-They have a special interest in helping them learn about the unique situations women experience as young adults.
-They enjoy helping young women learn about birth control options and irregular cycles.
+Virginia Women’s Center is passionate about helping teens navigate life.
+We have a special interest in helping them learn about the unique situations women experience as young adults.
+We enjoy helping young women learn about birth control options and irregular cycles.
 Throughout every age and stage Virginia Women’s Center encourages preventative care and living a healthy lifestyle.